silliman/fabric-lab-IBM-Z/lab1.rst

 **Step 2.15:** After the Docker installation, non-root users cannot run Docker commands.
 One way to get around this for a non-root userid is to add that userid to a group named *docker*.
 Enter this command to add the *bcuser* userid to the group *docker*::

- root@ubuntu16044:~# usermod -aG docker bcuser
+ root@ubuntu16045:~# usermod -aG docker bcuser

 **Note:** This method of authorizing a non-root userid to enter Docker commands, while suitable for a controlled sandbox environment, may not be suitable for a production environemnt due to security considerations.

 **Step 2.16:** Exit so that you are no longer running as root::

- root@ubuntu16044:~# exit
+ root@ubuntu16045:~# exit
  logout
- bcuser@ubuntu16044:~$
+ bcuser@ubuntu16045:~$

 **Step 2.17:** Even though *bcuser* was just added to the *docker* group, you will have to log out and then log back in again for this change to take effect.
 To prove this, before you log out, enter the *docker info* command and you will receive a permissions error::

- bcuser@ubuntu16044:~$ docker info
+ bcuser@ubuntu16045:~$ docker info
- Got permission denied while trying to connect to the Docker daemon socket at unix:///var/run/docker.sock: Get  http://%2Fvar%2Frun%2Fdocker.sock/v1.30/info: dial unix /var/run/docker.sock: connect: permission denied
+ Got permission denied while trying to connect to the Docker daemon socket at unix:///var/run/docker.sock: Get http://%2Fvar%2Frun%2Fdocker.sock/v1.38/info: dial unix /var/run/docker.sock: connect: permission denied

 **Step 2.18:** Now log out::

- bcuser@ubuntu16044:~$ exit
+ bcuser@ubuntu16045:~$ exit
  logout
- Connection to 192.168.22.119 closed.
+ Connection to 192.168.22.100 closed.

 **Step 2.19:** Log in again.
 (These instructions show logging in again using *ssh* from a command shell.
 If you are using PuTTY you may need to start a new PuTTY session and log in)::

- $ ssh bcuser@192.168.22.119
+ $ ssh bcuser@192.168.22.100
- Welcome to Ubuntu 16.04.4 LTS (GNU/Linux 4.4.0-112-generic s390x)
+ Welcome to Ubuntu 16.04.5 LTS (GNU/Linux 4.4.0-135-generic s390x)

   * Documentation:  https://help.ubuntu.com
   * Management:     https://landscape.canonical.com
   * Support:        https://ubuntu.com/advantage
- bcuser@ubuntu16044:~$
+ New release '18.04.1 LTS' available.
+ Run 'do-release-upgrade' to upgrade to it.

+ Last login: Thu Sep 27 14:01:00 2018 from 192.168.22.64
+ bcuser@ubuntu16045:~$

 before you log out and then again after you log in.
 (You will need to start a new PuTTY session after you logged out so that you can get back in).

 **Step 2.20:** Now try *docker info* and this time it should work from your non-root userid::

- bcuser@ubuntu16044:~$ docker info
+ bcuser@ubuntu16045:~$ docker info
  Containers: 0
   Running: 0
   Paused: 0
   Stopped: 0
  Images: 0
- Server Version: 17.06.2-ce
+ Server Version: 18.06.1-ce
- Storage Driver: aufs
+ Storage Driver: overlay2
-  Root Dir: /var/lib/docker/aufs
   Backing Filesystem: extfs
-  Dirs: 0
-  Dirperm1 Supported: true
+  Supports d_type: true
+  Native Overlay Diff: true
  Logging Driver: json-file
  Cgroup Driver: cgroupfs
  Plugins:
   Volume: local
   Network: bridge host macvlan null overlay
   Log: awslogs fluentd gcplogs gelf journald json-file logentries splunk syslog